-To achieve midwifery business success you need to be organized.
+To achieve midwifery practice success you need to be organized.
 It will help you complete tasks and stay on top of things to be done.
 A good way to be organized is to create a to-do list each day.
 As you complete each item, check it off your list.
 This will ensure that you’re not forgetting anything and completing all the tasks that are essential to the survival of your business.

 2. Keep Detailed Records

-All successful midwifery businesses keep detailed records.
+All successful midwifery practice keep detailed records.
 By doing so, you’ll know where the business stands financially and what potential challenges you could be facing.
 Just knowing this gives you time to create strategies to overcome those challenges.

 3. Analyze Your Competition